Looking For Awesome Sefton Palm House Wedding Photos?

 Natural & Relaxed Wedding Photography at an Amazing Liverpool Venue

 Sefton Palm House is one of my favourite wedding venues to photograph in.
 It’s a unique venue that easily made my top 10 list of Liverpool wedding venues.

-Sefton Palm House is basically a giant Victorian greenhouse that moonlights as a wedding venue.
+The Palm House is basically a giant Victorian greenhouse that serves as a wedding venue.
 Think tropical heat, exotic flora & candlelit fine-dining.
 A really unique venue for any wedding and one which is incredibly fun to photograph.
 That fab glass dome lets in so much light there’s just no need for complicated lighting setups (or any lights at all, actually) and lets me shoot in an awesome no-fuss style.
 All I have to worry about is capturing the moments!

 One of the best men, Jack, held the wedding rings while the bride & groom exchanged their vows, watched by a huge gathering of their family & friends.